 Are you having the urge to splurge?
 That feeling of indulging yourself in new items that you probably didn’t need because you just can’t help it?
 Giving in to those instant gratifications could have regrettable and costly financial mistakes.
 But, finding a balance allows you to have it all and stay on track.
 Perhaps, with a little help from Young Finance 101.

-Answer these questions: How will this splurge impact your life?
-Does it help you learn a craft, enhance your skills, or build memories?
-Will you regret your decision to spend the money afterward?
-Splurging and spending money that you do not have or have planned on spending isn’t good.
-Young Finance 101 doesn’t want you mopping around because you can’t buy what you want.
-No one said that just because you financially can’t buy it now, does not mean that one day you won’t be able to afford it.
+Answer these questions… How will splurging impact your life?
+Does it help you learn a craft, enhance your skills or build memories?
+Will you regret your decision to spend the money afterwards?
+Spending money that you don’t have isn’t good.
+Young Finance 101 doesn’t want you moping around because you can’t buy what you want.
+No one said that just because you financially can’t buy it now, doesn’t mean that one day you won’t be able to afford it.

-A great way to make money after decluttering your home is to sell items that you no longer have a use for like kitchenware, clothing, electronics, books, etc. Think about selling those items online.
+A great way to make money after decluttering your home is to sell items that you no longer have a use for like kitchenware, clothing, electronics, books etc. Think about selling those items online.
 There are various websites like eBay, Amazon, Craigslist, and more where you can make some additional cash to help with those days you just have to buy something.

 ***Note***A good rule to live by before you buy anything is… out with the old and in with the new.
-Once you start going through your home and realizing how much stuff you actually have you will probably be rethinking your spending habits.
+Once you start going through your home and realize how much stuff you actually have you will probably be rethinking your spending habits.

 We hope these suggestions helped you with your splurging addiction.
 If you have any suggestions for other viewers reading this article or ways to help, please leave a comment.
 As always class is in session!